Angel-ML/angel/docs/algo/data_format_en.md

 ## 2 dummy

-A text format where each line represents a labeled feature vector, separated by `,` using the following format:
+A text format where each line represents a labeled feature vector, separated by ` `(space) using the following format:
 ```
-label,index1,index2,index3
+label index1 index2 index3
 ```

 * label